 6) The Family Guy, “Road to the North Pole” (Season 9, Episode 7)

-What It’s About: Maniacal, super-intelligent, and matricidal he may be, but Stewie Griffin still believes in Santa Claus.
+What It’s About: For as maniacal, super-intelligent, and matricidal as he may be, Stewie Griffin still believes in Santa Claus.
 When his eyes are opened to the charade of mall store Santas, he takes this as a cue for a signature Brian and Stewie road trip episode.
 Their destination is the North Pole, where Stewie plans to have words with the real Santa, while Brian goes along to keep Stewie safe.

 5) Pinky & The Brain, “A Pinky and Brain Christmas” (Season 1, Episode 12)